 Associations between ethical dilemmas and background variables

-The association between the background variables of gender, year of study (2011 or 2014) and dietary preferences (omnivores, vegetarians/vegans) with report of the dilemmas was examined. since there was hardly any variance in Category III (veterinary staff attitudes towards students), it was omitted from the subsequent analyses.
+The association between the background variables of gender, year of study (2011 or 2014), and dietary preferences (omnivores, vegetarians/vegans) with respect to the dilemmas encountered was examined.
+As hardly any variance was observed in Category III (veterinary staff attitudes toward students), it was omitted from subsequent analyses.

-The analyses yielded a significant association between dietary preferences and occurrences of dilemmas in Category II (Dilemmas related to animals’ owners; z = -2.62, p = 0.02), indicating that vegetarians and vegans reported more occurrences of such dilemmas, compared to omnivores.
-No significant associations were found between gender and year of study with occurrences of dilemmas related to Categories I, II and IV and no significant associations were found between dietary preferences and dilemmas related to Categories I and IV (see detailed results in Appendix 26 (online material)).
+The analyses showed a significant association between dietary preferences and occurrences of dilemmas in Category II (Dilemmas related to animal owners; z = -2.62, p = 0.02).
+Thus, vegetarians and vegans reported more occurrences of such dilemmas, compared with omnivores.
+No significant associations were observed between gender and year of study with respect to the occurrences of dilemmas related to Categories I, II, or IV.
+Furthermore, no significant associations were observed between dietary preferences and dilemmas related to Categories I and IV (see detailed results in Appendix 26 [online material]).

-Associations between ethical dilemmas, stress, and attitudes toward animals
+Associations among ethical dilemmas, stress, and attitudes toward animals

-The associations between stress variables (PSS, VSRS), and attitudes toward animals’ variables (TAS and Empathy with Animals scale score) with occurrences of the dilemmas was examined.
-Finally, a more refined analysis was carried out, which examined the association between the occurrence of each single dilemma composing Category I (Animals’ treatment dilemmas) and the VSRS score.
-The latter scale was chosen for this analysis because, unlike the PSS, which measure general stress, VSRS is geared toward of events that are specific to veterinary studies’ (for example “dealing with the death of patients”, “dealing with other students” etc.).
-Thus, significant correlations between VSRS and the occurrence of ethical dilemmas could support our hypothesis, that ethical dilemmas and moral distress are experienced by 4th year students’.
-Analyses were carried out using Mann-Whitney test and Spearman correlations.
+The associations among stress variables (PSS and VSRS), and attitudes toward animals variables (TAS and Empathy with Animals scale score), with occurrences of the dilemmas were examined.
+Furthermore, a more refined analysis was conducted, which examined the association between the occurrence of each dilemma composing Category I (Animal treatment dilemmas) and the VSRS score.
+The latter scale was chosen for this analysis because, unlike the PSS, which measures general stress, the VSRS is geared toward events that are specific to veterinary studies (e.g., “dealing with the death of patients,” “dealing with other students,” etc.).
+Thus, significant correlations between the VSRS and the occurrence of ethical dilemmas could support our hypothesis that ethical dilemmas and moral distress are experienced by fourth year students.
+Analyses were conducted using the Mann–Whitney test and Spearman correlations.

-With regard to stress and attitudes toward agricultural animals' welfare, significant associations were found between VSRS (Veterinary studies related stress) and occurrence of dilemmas in Category II (dilemmas related to animals’ owners, rs = 0.34, p = 0.01) and in category IV (Conflict between different responsibilities, rs = 0.43, p < 0.001), indicating that students who reported more stress specific to vet school (VSRS) tended to report more occurrences of such dilemmas.
-No significant associations were found between PSS, TAS and FTA scores and occurrences of dilemmas related to Categories I, II and IV.
-Likewise, no significant associations were found between VSRS and dilemmas related to Category I (see detailed results in Appendix 27 (online material)).
+Regarding stress and attitudes toward the welfare of agricultural animals, significant associations were found between the VSRS (Veterinary studies related stress) and occurrence of dilemmas in Category II (dilemmas related to animal owners, rs = 0.34, p = 0.01) and category IV (Conflict between different responsibilities, rs = 0.43, p < 0.001).
+This indicated that students who reported higher levels of stress specific to veterinary school (VSRS) also tended to report more occurrences of the relevant dilemmas.
+No significant associations were observed between PSS, TAS, or FTA scores and the occurrences of dilemmas related to Categories I, II, or IV.
+Likewise, no significant associations were observed between the VSRS and dilemmas related to Category I (see detailed results in Appendix 27 [online material]).

-Finally, the association between the response for each single dilemma composing Category I (see list in the first section above) with the VSRS score was examined.
-The response for each dilemma could be 'Yes' (i.e. the student reported of encountering the specific dilemma) or 'No' (i.e. the student reported of not encountering the specific dilemma); The VSRS scores were compared between these two responses.
-The analysis yielded no significant association between the type of response to each of the seven dilemmas and the VSRS score (see detailed results in Appendix 28 (online material)).
+Furthermore, the association between the response for each dilemma comprising Category I (see list in the first section above) with the VSRS score was examined.
+The response for each dilemma could have been “Yes” (i.e., the student reportedly encountered the specific dilemma) or “No” (i.e., the student reportedly did not encounter the specific dilemma).
+The VSRS scores were compared between these two responses.
+The analysis showed no significant association between the type of response to each of the seven dilemmas and the VSRS score (see detailed results in Appendix 28 [online material]).

 Summary of part V

-This part of the work explored three aspects of ethical dilemmas that are encountered in 4th year studies in vet school: 1) Description of the four categories of ethical dilemmas encountered by the students.
-2) Analyses of possible associations between reported encounters with the dilemmas and students’ demographic variables.
-3) Possible associations between reported encounters with the dilemmas, stress levels, and attitudes toward agricultural animals.
+This part of the work explored three aspects of ethical dilemmas encountered during fourth year studies in veterinary school as follows: 1) Description of the four categories of ethical dilemmas encountered by the students.
+2) Analyses of possible associations between reported encounters with the dilemmas and demographic variables of the students.
+3) Possible associations among reported encounters with the dilemmas, stress levels, and attitudes toward agricultural animals.